North Berwick and The Golf Coast fishing options

-This is a corner of Scotland offering angling diversity and the handiness of being close to Edinburgh.
+This is a corner of Scotland offering angling diversity, and the convenience of being close proximity to Edinburgh.
 It is often overlooked by tourists who flock north to the Highlands, making North Berwick, somewhat of a Hidden Gem.

 Trout Fishing Near North Berwick

-Fishing is best from the boat, and the boats are large and stable enough to accommodate two anglers with a guide in the middle.
+Fishing is best from the boat, and the boats are large and stable enough to accommodate two anglers, with a guide in the middle.
 Hiring a guide is essential, he will know what patterns work and the best spots for a successful day.
-He will also keep you safe and provide transport from Edinburgh.
+He will also keep you safe and provide transport from North Berwick.

-As well as rainbow trout, there is a good stock of wild brown trout and blue trout.
-Generally fish respond well her to surface dries and smaller imitative patterns, like chironomids and sparsely tied nymph patterns.
+Coldingham loch holds a good stock of rainbow trout, wild brown trout and blue trout.
+Generally the trout respond well to surface dries, and small imitative fly patterns, like chironomids and sparsely tied nymph patterns.

 The River Tweed is less than an hour from North Berwick town centre and offers superb fishing for salmon, trout and grayling.
 The Tweed salmon season peaks in October and fishing is available right through to the end of November.
 The River is one of Scotland’s big 4 and is a must do if your are looking to target salmon.

 Our fishing guides live and breathe the Tweed.
-Three of our guides live on the River.
-They can help you understand how to read the river, the best salmon flies to use and the best techniques to maximise your chances.
+Three of our guides live a stone’s throw from the River Tweed.
+They can help you understand how to read the river, the best salmon flies to use, and the best techniques to maximise your chances.

 Sea Fishing in Berwickshire